roryl/zsx/README.md

 ↑ [top](#zsxjs) | [Features](#features) | *next section* → [HTML API](#html-api)

-## Preserve Client-Side Content During Swaps
+## Keep Client-Side Content During Swaps

-When swapping content, preserve dynamic client side media, canvas or content that should not be changed.
+When swapping content, keep dynamic elements, javascript, canvas or media content that should not be changed.
 You can mark which content needs to be maintained and it will be restored across swaps

 See [`zx-keep`](#zx-keep-true--false)